wsbctechnicalblog/wsbctechnicalblog.github.io/content/meetup-devops-meetup-wsbc-pipeline-story.md

 > ![WHY](/images/meetup-devops-meetup-wsbc-pipeline-story-why-2c.png)

-We were in technology heaven, until our automated weekly pipeline reports unearthed a scary und unnerving reality.
+We were in technology heaven, until our automated weekly pipeline reports unearthed a scary and unnerving reality.
 Over 3000 pipeline definitions, growing at an alarming rate, and creating a pile of costly technical debt.
 Autonomy inspired a variety of snowflakes, some of which introduced vulnerabilities, and more recently, a growing number of release rejections due to security review failures.

 We also picked up that Microsoft began referring to the user interface based Azure Pipelines as **classic** and stopped investing in the technology.
 As the classic and deprecated rot was setting in, we started to experiment with YAML-based Azure Pipelines in two consecutive hackathon events.
 We did not catch the attention of business and won no prize but embarked on an exciting pipeline journey with ambitious goals: alignment, consistency, simplicity, security, flexibility, and transparency.